 One of the fears I had in my early days of urban exploring, was that of encountering other people while inside an abandoned building.
 I had this dark thought that constantly lingered in the back of my head about being attacked while exploring.

-I knew I had taken every precaution possible to stay safe, but this fear of running into potentially dangerous people while exploring was something I couldn’t get out of my mind.
+I knew I had taken every precaution possible to stay safe when exploring, but this fear of abandoned places and running into potentially dangerous people was something I couldn’t get out of my mind.

 It’s now been 3 years since I started urban exploring and that same fear is still with me to this very day.
 I’ve come to accept that it is something that’s good for me, and every other urban explorer, to have.

 Yes, that’s right.
 Being conscious of the fact that the hobby you partake in could lead you into potentially dangerous situations with shady people is something that you should be conscious about.
 It helps you stay mentally prepared if you do one day run into someone who might want to harm you while you’re exploring.

 This fear of abandoned places that we urban explorers have of running into unknown people while exploring is completely natural.
 Our hobby takes us inside derelict buildings we don’t know and we’re potentially putting ourselves in dangerous situations.